-Dawsonville, Georgia, calls itself “The Moonshine Capital of the World,” and over the years, the area has distilled everything from apples to corn to peaches to create brandy, whiskey, moonshine, and other alcohol that has boosted the local economy.
+Dawsonville, Georgia, calls itself “The Moonshine Capital of the World,” and over the years, the area has distilled spirits of all kinds…everything from apples to corn to peaches to create brandy, whiskey, moonshine, and other alcoholic beverages that have boosted the local economy.
 Moonshine has long been considered a taste of the mountains in the South, and the distilleries that stand today showcase why moonshine production is such an integral part of the area’s history.

 While producing moonshine wasn’t initially illegal, it was the avoidance of paying taxes on the liquor – imposed by the IRS during the Civil War – that got producers into trouble.
 Those who would not pay taxes and would not shut down ran their illegal stills at night, thus earning the nickname “moonshiners.”

-Today, legal moonshine distilleries operate in and around Blue Ridge, Georgia, offering tastings, tours, a glimpse back in time, and jars of that “taste of the mountains” guests can take back to their Blue Ridge cabins to enjoy!
+Today, legal moonshine distilleries operate in and around Blue Ridge, Georgia, offering tastings, tours, a glimpse back in time, and mason jars of that “taste of the mountains” guests can take back to their Blue Ridge cabins to enjoy!
 Read on for some great local distilleries to visit on your next North Georgia vacation for a true taste of the Appalachian Mountains.

 109 East Morris Street

 Dalton, Georgia 30720

 Located in historic downtown Dalton, Georgia, Dalton Distillery brings a 100+ year-old family recipe to moonshine fans.
 Raymond’s Reserve is their traditional family recipe, but they offer more – including the only Sunflower Spirit in the world, TazaRay, which is made from corn and malted sunflower seeds.
 They also now offer 5-times-distilled vodka called Responsibly Vodka.